Southeastern Anatolia Project: Status of GAP

 The water resources development component of the program envisages the construction of 22 dams and 19 hydraulic power plants and irrigation of 17,000 square kilometres of land.
 The total cost of the project is estimated at $32 billion USD.
-The total installed capacity of power plants is 7454 MW and projected annual energy production reaches 27 billion kWh.
+The total installed capacity of power plants is 7483 MW and projected annual energy production reaches 27 billion kWh.

-Currently the physical realization of the project stands at 72.6%.
-Government aims to complete major part of the project by the end of 2012.
-The amount of government investment for 2010 was around 4 billion TL, which corresponds to 14.2% of Turkey's total investment for same year.
+GAP contributes to the country's hydroelectric energy production.
+As of 2023, 91.2% physical realization of energy investments was achieved.The amount of government investment for 2023 was around 84 billion TL, which corresponds to 18.6% of Turkey's total investment for same year.

 Criticism of the project

 Ilısu Dam

-Completion of the Ilısu Dam would cause the flooding of the ancient city of Hasankeyf whose history stretches back over 10,000 years.
-Investigations by the Kurdish Human Rights Project (KHRP) found that: